rjstanford/jaxrs-example/README.md

 git push heroku master;
 ```

 Access it through the URL that Heroku gives you and you should be good to go.
-There's a (not very pretty) convenience API method at ```/api/database/createTables``` (its exposed through the Swagger docs also) that will create the tables for you - or fail messily if they already exist.